-Classes will commence at 8:35am and conclude at 3:15pm.
+Classes commence at 8:35am and conclude at 3:15pm.
 No student may leave the College grounds between these hours without the permission of the Principal or written notification by a parent.

-Students will be required to be punctual and present at all lessons.
-Late arrivals in the morning will sign in at Student Services.
+Students are required to be punctual and present at all lessons.
+Late arrivals in the morning must sign in at Student Services.